Pharmaceutical Management

 Drug Benefits

-Drugs listed in the Preferred Drug List (PDL) as Office/Clinic Administered are NOT covered under your pharmacy benefit.
+Drugs listed in the Preferred Drug List (PDL) as Office Administered (OA) are NOT covered under your pharmacy benefit.
 These medications must be supplied and administered by your doctor's office or by the Medical Group's infusion center.

 Specialty Drugs